zeeman-effect/maiar-ai/README.md

 - **Dynamic execution pipelines** – Workflows are built on-the-fly rather than being hardcoded.
 - **Transparent debugging & monitoring** – Each step in the chain is tracked and can be audited.

-This design enables Maiar to remain **declarative** and **extensible**, allowing developers to build complex AI workflows without locking themselves into rigid architectures.
+This design enables MAIAR to remain **declarative** and **extensible**, allowing developers to build complex AI workflows without locking themselves into rigid architectures.

 ## **Extensibility & Modularity**

-Maiar is intentionally **unopinionated** about external dependencies, ensuring developers have full control over their infrastructure.
+MAIAR is intentionally **unopinionated** about external dependencies, ensuring developers have full control over their infrastructure.
 The framework avoids enforcing specific technologies, making it easy to integrate with:

 - **Database Adapters** – Works with any database system.
 - **LLM Providers** – Supports OpenAI, local models, or custom integrations.
 - **Logging & Monitoring** – Custom logging systems can be plugged in without modifying core logic.
 - **Future Expansions** – As needs evolve, new capabilities can be added without disrupting existing workflows.

-By maintaining a **flexible core**, Maiar ensures that AI agents can adapt to different environments and use cases without unnecessary constraints.
+By maintaining a **flexible core**, MAIAR ensures that AI agents can adapt to different environments and use cases without unnecessary constraints.

 ## **Design Principles**